 Galeria Wydra (Mariacka 48/49) has one of the most beautiful amber display windows in Gdańsk.

 On Mariacka Street, there are many beautifully decorated front porches containing biblical and mythological scenes.
 Those visible on this street were reconstructed after the war.

 These porches are a characteristic element of the architecture of Gdańsk.
-At the beginning they were wooden, and later (in the 16th century) they took the form of brick porches with decorative blacksmith and sculptural finishes.
+At the beginning, they were wooden porches.
+Later on, in the 16th century, they took the form of brick porches with decorative blacksmith and sculptural finishes.
 On warm days, the inhabitants of tenement houses dined or simply gossiped there.